gpenglab/STcomm/README.md

 devtools::install_github("Vanjia-lee/STcomm")
 ```

-## Quick Guide to Getting Started with stComm
+## Quick Guide to Getting Started with STcomm

 Firstly, `rctd4weights` function will help you tidy the confident
 weights for every pixel after RCTD analysis.